 Other key lawyers:

-- Representing Booking.com in the court review of a decision by the Hungarian Competition Authority that imposed the largest ever fine in Hungary for unfair commercial practices.
+- Advised and represented Booking.com in its court challenge against the at the time largest ever fine imposed in Hungary for unfair commercial practices.

 Eszter Ritter; Iván Sólyom